Explained: EV charging and Tesla charger options

 Before you stop at a Level 3 charging station, make sure that the station is compatible with your EV’s charging port.
 There are 3 different connectors used by Level 3 chargers:

-The Tesla Mobile Connector comes standard with all new Teslas.
-The Mobile Connector comes with an adapter for a standard 120 volt (NEMA 5-15) outlet and serves as a Level 1 charger.
-This will provide about 4 miles of range per hour to a Model S. As the name suggests, it is portable: it can easily be wrapped up and used as a mobile backup for charging on the go.
+The Tesla Mobile Connector comes standard with all-new Teslas.
+The Mobile Connector comes with an adapter for a standard 120-volt (NEMA 5-15) outlet and serves as a Level 1 charger.
+On its own, this is a very slow option, and is not adequate for regular use: you will only get about 3 miles of range per hour on a Model 3.
+As the name suggests, it is portable: it can easily be wrapped up and used as a mobile backup for charging on the go.

-Also known as the High Power Wall Connector (HPWC), this is the charging option that Tesla recommends as the best home-charging tool for Model S, Model X and Model 3.
-The Wall Connector is a hard-wired setup that is easy to use, suitable for outdoor installations, and charges faster than the Mobile Connector that comes with each Tesla.
+The Wall Connector is the charging option that Tesla recommends as the best home-charging tool for Model S, Model X, Model 3, and Model Y. The Wall Connector is a hard-wired setup that is easy to use, suitable for outdoor installations, and charges faster than the Mobile Connector that comes with each Tesla.

 Tesla’s Wall Connector is considered a Level 2 charger.
-It uses a 240 volt power supply and, depending on the Tesla model, works best on a 60 or 40 amp circuit breaker.
-The Wall Connector is slightly more powerful than the Wall Connector with the NEMA 14-50 adapter, as it provides 34 miles of range per hour for a Tesla Model S.
+It uses a 240-volt power supply and, depending on the Tesla model, works best on a 60 or 40 amp circuit breaker.
+The Wall Connector is slightly more powerful than the Wall Connector with the NEMA 14-50 adapter, as it provides up to 44 miles of range per hour of charging (Tesla does not provide exact figures by model).

 The catch is that the Wall Connector does not come standard with Tesla vehicles.
-You will have to shell out $500 to buy it from Tesla, and then spend a bit more to have an electrician install it for you.
-You may also have to pay for the installation of a 240 volt power source with sufficient amperage to power the Wall Connector.
+You will have to shell out $550 to buy it from Tesla, and then spend a bit more to have an electrician install it for you.
+You may also have to pay for the installation of a 240-volt power source with sufficient amperage to power the Wall Connector.

-However, it is probably not worth it for owners of other EVs to go out of their way to purchase a Tesla Mobile Connector.
-The Mobile Connector kit costs $275 on it’s own.
+However, it is probably not worth it for owners of non-Tesla EVs to go out of their way to purchase a Tesla Mobile Connector.
+The Mobile Connector kit costs $275 on its own.
 For that price, EV owners could purchase a Level 2 charging cable from the manufacturer of their EV, which guarantees that it will be compatible with their vehicle.

 When it comes to the Wall Connector, there’s much less to differentiate it from comparable third-party offerings such as those from Clipper Creek.